Athozs/hass-additional-ca/README.md

 # ...
 ```

-Note: The `additional_ca` domain key needs to be present (even if empty) in `configuration.yaml` for the integration to remove the CA files on the next Home Assistant restart.

 Optionally, remove your private CA file from the `config/additional_ca/` directory.

 Then, reset system CA of Home Assistant, see section [Reset CA trust store of Home Assistant](#92-reset-ca-trust-store-of-home-assistant) in this README.md.